malcommac/SwiftRichString/README.md

 <a name="ib"/>

 ## Assign style using Interface Builder
-SwiftRichString can be used also via Interface Builder; `UILabel`, `UITextView` and `UIButton` has a `styleName` property you can set with a globally registered style.
+SwiftRichString can be used also via Interface Builder; `UILabel`, `UITextView` and `UIButton` has three different properties:

+- `styleName: String`: you can set it to render the text already set via Interface Builder with a style registered globally before the parent view of the UI control is loaded.
+- `style: StyleProtocol`: you can set it to render the text of the control with an instance of style instance.
+- `styledText: String`: use this property, instead of `attributedText` to set a new text for the control and render it with already set style.
+You can continue to use `attributedText` and set the value using `.set()` functions of `String`/`AttributedString`.

-Assigned style can be a `Style` or a `StyleGroup`:
+Assigned style can be a `Style`, `StyleGroup` or `StyleRegEx`:

 - if style is a `Style` the entire text of the control is set with the attributes defined by the style.
-- if style is a `StyleGroup` a base attribute is set (if `base` is set) and other attributes are applied once each tag is found.
+- if style is a `StyleGroup` a base attribute is set (if `base` is valid) and other attributes are applied once each tag is found.
+- if style is a `StyleRegEx` a base attribute is set (if `base` is valid) and the attribute is applied only for matches of the specified pattern.

 You can also assign the same property via code: